GabeScott/standard-works-vault/General Conference/2006 October - A Defense and a Refuge.md

 We face the challenge of raising families in the world in darkening clouds of wickedness.
 Some of our members are unsettled, and sometimes they wonder: Is there any place one can go to escape from it all?
 Is there another town or a state or a country where it is safe, where one can find refuge?
 The answer generally is no. The defense and the refuge is where our members now live.

-The Book of Mormon prophesies, “Yea, and then shall the work commence, with the Father among all nations in preparing the way whereby his people may be gathered home to the land of their inheritance” (3 Nephi 21:28).
+The Book of Mormon prophesies, “Yea, and then shall the work commence, with the Father among all nations in preparing the way whereby his people may be gathered home to the land of their inheritance” ([[3 Nephi 21.28|3 Nephi 21:28]]).

 Those who come out of the world into the Church, keep the commandments, honor the priesthood, and enter into activity have found the refuge.

-A few weeks ago in one of our meetings, Elder Robert C. Oaks, one of the seven Presidents of the Seventy (a retired four-star general and commander of NATO air forces in Central Europe), reminded us of an accord signed by 10 nations on board the battleship Missouri in Tokyo Bay on September 2, 1945, which ended World War II.
+A few weeks ago in one of our meetings, Elder Robert C. Oaks, one of the seven Presidents of the Seventy (a retired four-star general and commander of NATO air forces in Central Europe), reminded us of an accord signed by 10 nations on board the battleship *Missouri* in Tokyo Bay on September 2, 1945, which ended World War II.
 Some of us were in Asia at the time.
 Said Elder (General) Oaks: “I can’t even imagine a circumstance today in which such a meeting could be held or such an accord could be signed to end the war against terrorism and wickedness in which we are engaged.
 It is not that kind of war.”

 We are not to be afraid, even in a world where the hostilities will never end.
 The war of opposition that was prophesied in the revelations continues today.
 We are to be happy and positive.
 We are not to be afraid.
 Fear is the opposite of faith.

 We know that activity in the Church centers in the family.
-Wherever members are in the world, they should establish a family where children are welcome and treasured as “an heritage of the Lord” (Psalm 127:3).
+Wherever members are in the world, they should establish a family where children are welcome and treasured as “an heritage of the Lord” ([[Psalms 127.3|Psalm 127:3]]).
 A worthy Latter-day Saint family is a standard to the world.

-Not only are we to maintain the highest of standards, but each of us is to be a standard, a defense, a refuge.
-We are to “let [our] light so shine before men, that they may see [our] good works, and glorify [our] Father which is in heaven” (Matthew 5:16; see also 3 Nephi 12:16).
+Not only are we to maintain the highest of standards, but each of us is to *be* a standard, a defense, a refuge.
+We are to “let \[our\] light so shine before men, that they may see \[our\] good works, and glorify \[our\] Father which is in heaven” ([[Matthew 5.16|Matthew 5:16]]; see also [[3 Nephi 12.16|3 Nephi 12:16]]).

 All the struggles and exertions of past generations have brought to us in our day the fulness of the gospel of Jesus Christ, the authority to administer, and the wherewithal to accomplish the ministry.
 It all comes together in this dispensation of the fulness of times, in the which the consummation of all things will be completed and the earth prepared for the coming of the Lord.